wso2/docs-is/en/docs/guides/mfa/sms-otp-config-advanced.md

 During a failed attempt enable redirect to the Multi Option Page where the user can select the authentication mechanism.

 ----

+#### TokenExpiryTime

+SMS OTP does not have a default validity period hence you will have to explicitly configure it by adding the <code>TokenExpiryTime</code> parameter.
+The value provided for the parameter is considered as seconds.